European wind survey satellite launched from French Guyana - Journal du Cameroun

-“This mission will thus provide much-needed data to improve the quality of weather forecasting as well as contributing to long-term climate research,” Arianespace said in its website.
+“The LIDAR’s near-real-time observations will provide reliable wind profiles, further improving the accuracy of numerical weather and climate prediction, as well as advance the understanding of tropical dynamics and processes relevant to climate variability,” Arianespace said after the launch.

-It described the satellite as the world’s first space mission to acquire profiles of Earth’s wind on a global scale.
+It described the satellite as the world’s first space mission to gather information on Earth’s wind on a global scale.

 Tropical winds in particular are very poorly mapped because of the almost complete absence of direct observations.

 The Doppler lidar transmits short, powerful pulses of laser light toward Earth in the ultraviolet spectrum.
-Particles in the air — moisture, dust, gases — scatter a small fraction of that light energy back to the transceiver, where it is collected and recorded.
+Particles in the air — moisture, dust, gases — reflect, or scatter, a small fraction of that light energy back to the transceiver, where it is collected and recorded.

 The delay between the outgoing pulse and the so-called “backscattered” signal reveals the wind’s direction, speed and distance travelled.